envil/redescription-mining-code/sphinx/siren-web/use_cases.rst

 ==================================================

 .. note::
-   In this use case we consider the case of exploring open data about the candidates to a national election using redescription mining.
+   In this use case we consider the case of exploring open data about the candidates to a national election using redescription mining :cite:`galbrun_analysing_2016` .

    The prepared dataset is available :data_link:`here <vaalikone/>`.

 Data